positiveblue/lightning/doc/lightningd-config.5.md

 Note that once you encrypt the `hsm_secret` this option will be mandatory for `lightningd` to start.

+ **mnemonic-hsm**
+If set, you will be prometed to enter a list of 24 words plus a passphrase.
+The wallet will be dreived from it using BIP39.

 ### Lightning node customization options

  **alias**=*NAME*